The link method of memory

 Memory techniques are based on universally applicable principles governing what we can and cannot remember.
 It has very little to do with intelligence and a lot to do with practice and technique.

 To read more about similar techniques just search Google or have a look at this article in the Guardian newspaper.
-The day I met the memory man.
-Instead of rooms in a building you can also use a familiar route, like home to work, but you will see that both are based on the memory’s preference for the visual.

 For Language Acquisition….